-- 6.15 We have also considered the asset coverage of members' Minimum Requisite Benefits. - 6.16 The Minimum Requisite Benefits (MRBs) are the minimum amount of benefit that must be provided to enable City of Melbourne to satisfy its Superannuation Guarantee obligations.
-The method to calculate the amount of MRBs for the active members is specified in my Benefit Certificate dated 17 June 2015. - 6.17 The MRBs have been configured on the administration system.
-We have therefore used the MRB data provided by the administrator for the purposes of this valuation.

-6.18 The Minimum Requisite Benefit Index is calculated as follows:

-MRBI = fair value of assets total of Minimum Requisite Benefits

-6.19 The Minimum Requisite Benefit Index as at 30 June 2017 is:
+- 6.17 We have also considered the asset coverage of members' Minimum Requisite Benefits. - 6.18 The Minimum Requisite Benefits (MRBs) are the minimum amount of benefit that must be provided to enable City of Melbourne to satisfy its Superannuation Guarantee obligations.
+The method to calculate the amount of MRBs for the active members is specified in my Benefit Certificate dated 23 October 2018. - 6.19 The MRBs have been configured on the administration system.
+We have therefore used the MRB data provided by the administrator for the purposes of this valuation. - 6.20 The Minimum Requisite Benefit Index is calculated as follows: - MRBI = fair value of assets total of Minimum Requisite Benefits - 6.21 The Minimum Requisite Benefit Index as at 30 June 2020 is:

-MRBI as at 30 June 2017
+MRBI as at 30 June 2020

-COM plan assets (\$m) 56.7
+COM plan assets (\$m) 54.6

-Minimum Requisite Benefits (\$m) 33.5
+Minimum Requisite Benefits (\$m) 29.5

-Minimum Requisite Benefit Index 169.1%
+Minimum Requisite Benefit Index 185.1%

-- As at 30 June 2017 we estimate that the ratio of the market value of assets to the amount of Minimum Requisite Benefits was approximately 169.1%.
-This compares with a MRBI of 154% at the 30 June 2014 investigation.
-The increase in MRBI was mainly due to the better than expected investment return during the period and the contributions being higher than expected to be required. - 6.21 If this ratio for the entire Fund falls to below 100%, it becomes Technically Insolvent as defined in the SIS Regulations.
+- 6.22 As at 30 June 2020 we estimate that the ratio of the market value of assets to the amount of Minimum Requisite Benefits was approximately 185.1%.
+This compares with a MRBI of 169% at the 30 June 2017 investigation.
+The increase in MRBI was mainly due to the better than expected real investment return during the period. - 6.23 The MRBI of the COM plan at 30 June 2020 is not materially affected by any changes to the assumed net investment return. - 6.24 If this ratio for the entire Fund falls to below 100%, it becomes Technically Insolvent as defined in the SIS Regulations.
 If this occurs the Trustee must take certain steps to restore solvency.
 The Trustee needs to continue to monitor the "Notifiable Events" defined in the Funding and Solvency Certificate to identify if the Fund is at risk of becoming, or becomes, Technically Insolvent so appropriate action can be taken.